Personal Immigration

 • Understanding the scope and limitations of your visa conditions, including work rights and restrictions;

-• Exploring future immigration options if you wish to remain in the UK beyond the Graduate Visa period, such as switching to the Skilled Worker or Start-up/Innovator Founder routes;
+• Exploring future immigration options if you wish to remain in the UK beyond the Graduate Visa period, such as switching to the Skilled Worker or Innovator Founder route, or another current work or business route;

 • Planning your immigration journey in line with long-term residence or career goals.